 Don't Stop Moving When it Starts Raining

-It can be tempting to sit on the couch and watch TV or stare at a phone, but everyone will miss opportunities for active fun during the day.
+Getting everyone into the car to go to the park just isn’t possible, especially when it's raining.
+It can be tempting to sit on the couch and watch TV or stare at a phone.
 Here’s a list of things you and your children can do to stay sane inside!

 - Hot Lava – An old favorite.
 The floor is hot lava!
 Pick beginning and end points in the house, then move from start to finish without touching the floor.
 Hop between pillows, couches, paper and anything else on the floor that will help you get there.
 Get creative and be careful!